weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 :::info What you will learn

-In this quickstart guide, you will:
+This quickstart shows you how to combine Weaviate Cloud and Cohere to:

-1. Set up Weaviate.
+1. Set up a Weaviate instance.
 (10 minutes)
-1. Populate the database.
+1. Add and vectorize your data.
 (10 minutes)
 1. Perform a semantic search and retrieval augmented generation (RAG).
 (10 minutes)

 ```mermaid